Owuoth-Lynn/Owuoth-Lynn/README.md

 - 👋 Hi, I’m @Owuoth-Lynn
 - 👀 I’m interested in building through code
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning software development
-- 💞️ I’m looking to collaborate on any projects really that are interesting and one can learn in
+- 💞️ I’m looking to collaborate on any projects really, that are interesting and one can learn in
 - 📫 How to reach me, owouthlynn@icloud.com

 <!---